-25. In extensive discussions and correspondences with the Federal and Ontario governments, the Financial Services Commission of Ontario (FSCO), and with Sears Canada, SCRG raised its serious concerns regarding the underfunding of the Sears Canada Pension Plan, the company's business strategy, the continuing decline in the company's performance, and the inevitable financial collapse of Sears Canada.
+24. SCRG engaged in extensive discussions and correspondences with the Federal and Ontario governments, the Financial Services Commission of Ontario ("FSCO"), and with Sears Canada, to raise serious concerns regarding the underfunding of the Sears Canada Plan, the continuing decline in the company's retail business, and the looming financial collapse of Sears Canada.